Greyfriars, Canterbury

-Greyfriars

 Greyfriars in Canterbury was the first Franciscan friary in England.

+History

 The first Franciscans arrived in the country in 1224 (during the lifetime of the Order's founder St Francis of Assisi) and the friary was set up soon afterwards.
 The Order of Friars Minor or ‘Greyfriars’ were so named because their habit was of grey cloth with the traditional belt of rope with three knots symbolising their vows of poverty, chastity and obedience.
 Vowed to poverty, the Order made a point of living in the meanest of buildings.
 However, by 1250, they recognised the practical need for land and buildings to sustain themselves.
 Beginning in 1267, the Canterbury house was rebuilt in stone, supported by the donation of land by Alderman John Digge, a former Bailiff of Canterbury.
 From here, the friary was erected, with the great Church within the friary consecrated by Archbishop Walter Reynolds in 1325.

-In 1498 the Canterbury house was formally confirmed as a Province of the newly-established Observant Franciscans, a reformed, more rigorous branch of the order introduced to England in the previous decade.
+In 1498 the Canterbury house was formally confirmed as a Province of the newly established Observant Franciscans, a reformed, more rigorous branch of the order introduced to England in the previous decade.
 This building fell under the patronage of King Henry VII of England.

 Under his son, Henry VIII, however, the brothers of Greyfriars suffered because of their unwillingness to accept the Royal Supremacy over the newly established Church of England.
 In 1534, several brothers of the Greyfriars Friary were imprisoned, and two (plus the Warden of the Observant Friary of Canterbury, Richard Risby) were executed for refusing the terms of the Act of Supremacy and lending support to the anti-Reformation mystic Elizabeth Barton.
-The ‘Holy Maid of Kent’ was a visionary nun that had denounced Henry VIII’s divorce from Catherine of Aragon and his remarriage to Anne Boleyn.
-In December 1538, the Bishop of Dover, Richard Yngworth (or Ingworth), received in the King’s name the surrender of all the Canterbury friaries with their lands and property.
+The ‘Holy Maid of Kent’ was a visionary nun that had denounced Henry VIII's divorce from Catherine of Aragon and his remarriage to Anne Boleyn.
+In December 1538, the Bishop of Dover, Richard Yngworth (or Ingworth), received in the King's name the surrender of all the Canterbury friaries with their lands and property.
 The remaining friars, having promised ‘not to follow hensforth the supersticious tradicions of ony foryncicall potentate or peere’, were given five shillings apiece and dispersed.